 This time we start the story just before the Mauritania/Senegal border.
 The two countries are separated by the Senegal River and actually there are two border crossings.
 There are so many horror stories about the transition at Rosso that we just avoid this one.
 In Rosso people would be extremely unfriendly and corrupt.

-At the border crossing at Diama everything seems to go easier, but for that you have to take a road through a nature reserve that is barely passable.
+Everything seems to be easier at the border crossing at Diama, but for that you have to cross a road through a nature reserve that is hardly passable.

 Well indeed, as far as there is still talk of "way".
 We are lucky that it is dry.
 This means that the loam has dried into rock hard concrete.
 But it doesn't make the holes any less deep!